Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 V Shred Program Reviews

-Now, seven-plus years after going mainstream, V Shred has more than a dozen programs, guides, and coaching plans.
+Now, seven-plus years after going mainstream, V Shred has more than a dozen programs, guides, and coaching plans to help you lose fat and build muscle.
 Here’s a brief look at each of V Shred’s current programs:

 V Shred Fat Loss Extreme for Him

-(To be 100% honest, this was one of the first V Shred programs we reviewed, our judgment was clouded, and we didn’t realize that nearly every other program that followed would be a near-spitting image of the same program and underwhelming sales hype.)
+(To be 100% honest, the V Shred Fat Loss Extreme program was one of the first we reviewed, our judgment was clouded, and we didn’t realize that nearly every other program that followed would be a near-spitting image of the same program and underwhelming sales hype.)

 - Bodyweight exercises to maintain muscles and shred fat